 You can't hop in a taxi and go to the house.
 That would be way too easy.
 All transportation from the airport to hotels or rental houses is by way of large GMC Suburbans that act like large taxis or small busses.
+After you have gone through customs and immigration and you're on your way out of the terminal you'll run into a bunch of time share people who will offer transportation and all kinds of things.
+Smile and keep moving.
 At the doorway out of the airport, there is a small glass booth.
 Tell the person there where you are going or show them your town map with the address marked on it.
 They will assume you are going to a hotel, so be ready to emphasize that you are going to "un casa" ("oon kah-sah" , a house) You'll buy a ticket for each person in your group, about $5.00 USD.
 Take all your stuff out to the curb, where you'll find another person who is directing the action.
 Tell him where you're going or show him your map.
 He will also will assume you are going to a hotel, so be ready to emphasize again that you are going to "un casa".
 He will direct you to the proper vehicle.
 There will probably be some other passengers with you who are not in your group.
 The driver will take your tickets.
 The ride will be hot and cramped, but you will probably be the first stop since they come to our houses before they go on to the hotels.
 It's good form to tip the driver.

 Good news!
 Getting back to the airport when you leave is easy.
 Grab a taxi - they can take you right to the front door.
 Taxis can take you TO the airport, they just can't take you FROM the airport.